-- Describe how the Remote Pilot in Command (RPIC) will maintain visual line of sight (VLOS) during darkness.
+Describe how the Remote Pilot in Command (RPIC) will maintain a visual line of sight (VLOS) during darkness.

 Example Response Ideas: This is where you will want to explain in detail how the Pilot in Command will maintain visual line of sight with the sUAS at all times.
 Keep in mind, you will be flying at night so it would be beneficial to include that you will be flying with the assistance of anti-collision lights attached to your sUAS.
 Also, will you be flying with the help of a Visual Observer (VO)?
 Describe what procedures you have determined to be the most effective when communication with everyone involved in the safety of the mission.

-Example Response Ideas: The great thing about this application, is it gives you time to scout the mission site before submitting.
+Example Response Ideas: The great thing about this application, is it gives you time to scout the mission site before submitting it.
 Explain the controlled operating space, and the details of the location that would assist in keeping the mission confined to the point of interest.
-If the point of interest is located in the center of the site, it would be great to describe the launch area and the conditions surrounding.
-Also, describe the actions you will take to ensure you are on the same page with you visual observer that will clarify your attempt to avoid collisions at all cost.
+If the point of interest is located in the center of the site, it would be great to describe the launch area and the conditions surrounding it.
+Also, describe the actions you will take to ensure you are on the same page with your visual observer that will clarify your attempt to avoid collisions at all cost.
 You might want to sit down with your Visual Observer during this section of the application to detail the methods used to scan the sky for potential hazards or obstructions.

 Example Response Ideas: This is a section where you will want to include your unique safety measurements used when your sUAS begins to lose signal, or completely loses signal.
 If your Visual Observer loses Visual Line of Sight with the aircraft, it would be in your best interest to describe how you will immediately put the sUAS in hover mode until Visual Line of Sight has been restored.
 It is very helpful to add an additional Visual Observer to the operation incase something unexpected occurs.
 Emphasize communication between all parties associated with the mission.